Bernie's delicious spinach dip can be made in a jiffy.

 Whilst the African bee is very dangerous, mostly its European and American cousins are relatively tame, and you will be making one small contribution to sustaining the environment.
 Sigh, what kind of a world are we leaving to our grandchildren?

 You do have a spinach patch, right?
 After radishes, it is the easiest veg in the world to grow.
-A 3' square spot in the tiniest garden will keep you going right through the summer.
+A 3' square spot in the tiniest garden will keep you going right through the summer and mild winters.

 A stick-blender is one of the essential bits of equipment for the kitchen.
 I like it because it's so easy to clean compared with the big appliances.

-This Chimichurri sauce for preserving parsley is a very similar condiment that will add to any salad.
+This Chimichurri sauce for preserving parsley is a very similar condiment that will add to any salad or stew.

 Pasta is generally made from all-purpose flour; all the bran, essential fatty acids and important phytonutrients have been extracted.